cybercongress/cybernomics/bostrom/README.md

 ## Goals

-To optimize parameters for launching the Bostrom Network.
+This model was created to optimize parameters for launching the Bostrom Network.

 We model the value of the BOOT token through the understanding of established network effects in Ethereum.
 Further, we forecast gift claim dynamics and address growth based on approximated network effects.
 Assuming some